Your cart is currently empty!

 An Idea to Build Upon

-Anker Steinbaukasten (Anchor Stone building sets) begins with an idea of German educator Friedrich Froebel.
-He laid the foundation for kindergarten and modern education realizing the value of liberal thinking and creativity.
 Froebel created a series of playthings for teaching and exploration.
-These "Froebel Gifts" included a building series of various size and shape wooden blocks which became know as "Froebel Blocks".
+These “Froebel Gifts” as they were called, included a building series of various size and shape wooden blocks which became known as “Froebel Blocks”.
 The concept is that these playthings help to develop the tactile senses, manual dexterity and also stimulate imagination, creativity and 3D perception.

 A More Stable Block